 The exact cause of fibroids is unknown.
-Fibroids will develop when oestrogen levels are highest and they reduce in size when oestrogen levels are low, which happens after menopause.
+Fibroids will develop when estrogen levels are highest and they reduce in size when estrogen levels are low, which happens after menopause.

 Fibroids can grow anywhere in the womb and differ in size.
 The following are a few different types of fibroids:

 1. Intramural Fibroids

 These are the most common type of fibroids that develop in the muscles of the uterus.
 Intramural Fibroids will grow larger and stretch your womb.

 These develop outside the uterus i.e. serosa.
 The fibroids make the womb grow in size.

 When subserosal tumors grow in size, they develop into pedunculated fibroids.